tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Flint of Dolorous Transformations

+Standard Action

+1/Day

+Cast the [change self](../Character-Rules/Rituals.md#change-self) ritual, OR transform one nearby enemy with fewer hit points than you into a helpless, stuck, untargetable creature until the end of its next turn.
+You narrate what the target is turned into and why it cannot fight or be targeted.

+**Quirk:** Loves disguises.

+---

 #### Fork of Feasting

 _Recharge 11+:_ This broach has a fork-like pin.
 When you or a nearby ally roll recovery dice, distribute half the dice among the allies of your choice; those allies roll and gain the healing instead.